-We have never declared or paid any cash dividends on our Class A Shares and we do not anticipate paying any dividends on our Class A Shares for the foreseeable future.
+We have never declared or paid any cash dividends on our ordinary shares and we do not anticipate paying any dividends on our ordinary shares for the foreseeable future.
 We currently intend to retain any earnings for future operations.

 Under Dutch law, we may only pay dividends to the extent our shareholders' equity (eigen vermogen) exceeds the sum of the paid-up and called-up share capital plus the reserves required to be maintained by Dutch law or by our articles of association and (if it concerns a distribution of profits) after adoption of the annual accounts by our General Meeting from which it appears that such distribution is allowed.
-Our Board shall make a proposal to the General Meeting which amount of the profit shall be allocated to the Company's profit reserves and which amount of the profit shall be available for distribution.
-Our Board is permitted, subject to certain requirements, to declare interim dividends without the approval of the General Meeting.
+Our Board shall make a proposal to the general meeting which amount of the profit shall be allocated to the Company's profit reserves and which amount of the profit shall be available for distribution.
+Our Board is permitted, subject to certain requirements, to declare interim dividends without the approval of the general meeting.